 We have a great bunch of folks at St Davids.

 Fun at Camp Gravatt.

-If you missed going to Gravatt last Oct 25-27, you really missed a fun, and relaxing time.
+If you missed going to Gravatt last Oct 25-27, St Davids is having another family weekend.
+This one will be August 21-23, 2020.
 So many activities, so little time.
 Such good food.
-There was hiking, canoeing, archery, hatchet throwing - watch out Daniel Boone - puzzles, good food, story telling - did I mention the good food?
-See the pictures here.
+There is hiking, canoeing, archery, hatchet throwing - watch out Daniel Boone - puzzles, good food, story telling - did I mention the good food?
+See some pictures here.

 First Responders Appreciation Day

 First Responders Appreciation Day was a big hit.
 Thanks to all of the wonderful people who made it happen.
 Especially all of our great cooks who worked hard to create a banquet, and a big thank you to all the policemen and fire fighters who came.
 We want to let them know that we appreciate their dedication and hard work.
 See the rest of the pictures here.